 What does the term cloaking mean?

-What is cloaking in SEO?
+What does cloaking in SEO entail?